sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 A global system view should describe the overall medical device system, including the device itself and all internal and external connections.
-For interconnected and networked devices, this view should identify all interconnected elements, including any software update infrastructure(s), healthcare facility network impacts, intermediary connections or devices, cloud connections, patient home network impact.
+For interconnected and networked devices, this view should identify all interconnected elements, including any software update infrastructure(s),

+healthcare facility network impacts, intermediary connections or devices, cloud connections, and patient home network impact.

 Depending on the complexity of the medical device system, it may not be feasible to include all